Photo courtesy of Brian Chilson, Arkansas Times

 Mark Leichliter’s sculpture, “Through the Looking Glass,” was dedicated on October 27, 2014.

 The City of Little Rock hosted a dedication ceremony to commemorate the installation of a new monument-size sculpture in the Vogel-Schwartz Sculpture Garden, on October 27, 2014.
 Titled “Through the Looking Glass,” the sculpture stands 12-feet wide and eight-feet tall.
 The stainless steel piece by sculptor Mark Leichliter features convex hexagons with a mirror finish on one side, while the hexes on the opposite side are flat.
-“Through the Looking Glass” was underwritten by Entergy and Kay Arnold, former vice president of Public Affairs for Entergy, in honor of her late husband, Judge Richard S. Arnold.
+“Through the Looking Glass” was underwritten by Entergy and Kay Arnold, former vice president of Public Affairs for Entergy.
+Entergy honored Kay Arnold, and she honored her late husband, Judge Richard S. Arnold.
 The City also dedicated a new playground in honor of Margaret Clark, a long-time supporter of public art in Little Rock’s downtown.

 When asked what his inspiration was for the piece, Liechliter said,